manshirathi007-jpg/manshirathi007-jpg/README.md

 ### 🔹 MERN Summer Challenge
 Self-directed summer project to learn the MERN stack from the ground up.

+### 🔹SakhiSense-AI
+A fintech project- Your ai financial twin.

 | Layer | Technology |
 |---|---|